 - Written language: English

-- Available oral languages: English, French and Polish.
+- Available oral languages: English and French.

 This course targets engineers who wish to use the Linux system in new embedded projects, and people supporting customers developing such systems.
 In five days, through theory and practical labs, the course makes you familiar with the architecture of an embedded Linux system, how to build such a system, how to take advantage of open source components to implement system features and reduce development costs, and details how to develop and debug your own applications in an embedded environment.

 At the end of this course, you will be ready to start a project using embedded Linux, from system building to application development.

 - Be able to understand the overall architecture of Embedded Linux systems.

 - Be able to choose, build, setup and use a cross-compilation toolchain.

 - Be able to understand the booting sequence of an embedded Linux system, and to set up and use the U-Boot bootloader.